How to make a lampshade with fabric easy diy tutorial

 After a scenic drive past Stonehenge and along winding country lanes, I arrive at the pretty village hall in Stratford Sub Castle where Louise Maidment, founder of homewares brand Lolly & Boo, was setting up for the day’s lampshade making class.
+Fabric shades in all different shapes and sizes sat on shelves.
+A plain lampshade for a table lamp caught my eye first thing.

 On the table nearby were several examples of pretty fabric lampshades that she had made in advance to demonstrate the different frame sizes available and how the scale of the fabric print looks on different sized shades.

 Louise likes to keep the classes small with a maximum of 8 people so that she can give each person as much individual attention as they need.
-On this occasion there were six of us eager to learn how to make our own fabric lampshades.
+On this occasion there were six of us eager to learn how to make our own fabric lampshade.

 The first job was to cut out our fabric piece to the correct dimensions for the size of shade we’d be making.
 I chose a 25cm diameter shade and decided to make it with a lamp base fitting.
 Then it was time to give it a good iron to get rid of any fold lines or wrinkles which might show up on the finished shade.